RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Dataset Construction Details

 \subsection{Datasets and Subset Construction}

 \paragraph{Unified speaker-level JSON manifests.} We standardize how all corpora are exposed to \vc{} systems by materializing each subset as a collection of speaker-level JSON manifests.
-For each selected speaker, we create one JSON file with a subset-dependent number of entries (typically 25--100; smaller for long-context and robocall stress tests).
-Each entry stores a reference waveform (\texttt{ori\_pth}) and a ground-truth target waveform (\texttt{gt\_pth}), together with the associated text (and optional phonetic annotations).
-During evaluation, the model receives the \texttt{ori\_pth} waveform as the reference voice to be imitated and is asked to synthesize speech for \texttt{gt\_text}; we then compare the generated audio against \texttt{gt\_pth} using MCD, speaker-similarity, intelligibility, and related metrics.
-To reduce train--test contamination, we preferentially draw examples from official development/test splits and avoid training splits whenever possible.
+For each selected speaker, we create one JSON file containing a subset-dependent number of entries, typically 25--100 entries per speaker and fewer entries for long-context or robocall stress tests.
+Each entry stores a reference waveform (\texttt{ori\_pth}) and a ground-truth target waveform (\texttt{gt\_pth}), together with the associated target text and optional phonetic annotations.
+During evaluation, the model receives the \texttt{ori\_pth} waveform as the reference voice to imitate and is asked to synthesize speech for \texttt{gt\_text}; the generated audio is then compared against \texttt{gt\_pth} using MCD, speaker similarity, intelligibility, naturalness, and other task-specific metrics.
+This manifest design supports consistent zero-shot VCL evaluation across heterogeneous corpora while enabling controlled re-pairing between reference audios and target prompts.
+Importantly, this re-pairing strategy also helps reduce train-test contamination: instead of evaluating on original corpus pairs that may have appeared in model training data, \modelname{} creates new robustness-oriented text-audio evaluation instances and preferentially uses official development/test material when available.

 \paragraph{LibriTTS (clean English audiobooks).} We construct a small, speaker-balanced LibriTTS subset from dev-clean and test-clean with strict per-speaker coverage: (1) start from the 20 female and 20 male speakers in test-clean, and (2) whenever a test-clean speaker has fewer than 100 usable utterances, supplement with additional material from dev-clean while preserving gender balance.
 Each selected speaker contributes exactly 100 waveforms, stored as 100 paired entries in a single speaker JSON file.
 Audio is standardized to 24~kHz, mono, 16-bit PCM.